-A math degree teaches students the various aspects of mathematics, focusing on the principles the behind the basic math problems most of us are familiar with.
+A math degree teaches students the various aspects of mathematics, focusing on the principles behind the basic math problems most of us are familiar with.
 Studying for a math degree includes logical thought and problem formulation.
-It is a subject that increases your logic and problem solving skills.
+It is a subject that increases your logic and problem-solving skills.
 You are learning to see further than the numbers and data and understand why those numbers appear.
-This is very useful degree for those who wish to work in statistics, finance or math education.
+This is a very useful degree for those who wish to work in statistics, finance or math education.
 Students also study areas like calculus and geometry.

 Computers and Math Degrees

 Math degrees rely heavily on computers and select programs for courses.
 This is true for online courses, as well as traditional math programs.
-It is important to have solid knowledge of using computers to enroll in any math degree program.
+It is important to have a solid knowledge of using computers to enroll in any math degree program.
 Most traditional schools have large computer labs for students to use for homework, studying and sometimes exams.
 Online courses may require students to have certain computer programs, although most material is accessible through the program’s website.
 Computer science majors often minor or double major in math for a better understanding of logistical thinking and numbers.

 Are There Prerequisites for a Math Degree?